liamstatham/100-days-of-code/log.md

     - More web scraping with BeautifulSoup
     - jupyter and laptop problems causing delays in learning!
     - using transfermarkt website to help with webscraping learning.

+### Day 24: Jan 24, Sunday

+**Today's Progress**:
+    - Moving through the data analysis videos on free code camp
+    - more work on web scraping, working on playing with instagram
+    - more jupyter learning.